lambda-dom/trisagion/docs/readme.md

     ...
 ```

-Another option is to throw a different error `e'`, with the error thrown from `p` attached like an _exception backtrace_.
+Another option is to throw a different error `e'` with the error thrown from `p` attached like an _exception backtrace_.
 The obvious problem is that the errors of `p` and `q` can be different so we must still find appropriate cospans; Haskell's GADT's and existentials to the rescue.

 ```haskell
 data ParseError s e where